-AWS: AWS only stores and processes each customers' content in the AWS Region(s), and using the services, chosen by the customer, and otherwise will not move customer content without the customer's consent, except as legally required.
-If a customer chooses to store content in more than one Region, or copy or move content between Regions, that is solely the customer's choice, and the customer will continue to maintain effective control of its content, wherever it is stored and processed.
+AWS - AWS only stores and processes each customer's content in the AWS Region(s), and using the services chosen by that customer, and otherwise will not move customer content without that customer's consent, except as legally required.
+If a customer chooses to store content in more than one AWS Region, or copy or move content between AWS Regions, that is solely the customer's choice, and the customer will continue to maintain effective control of its content, wherever it is stored and processed.